Geri Halliwell: 1994–1998: Spice Girls

+Shortly after the release of "Wannabe", each member of the group received a nickname from Top of the Pops magazine; the use of these nicknames later became widespread.
+Because of her red hair, Halliwell was named "Ginger Spice".
 Although regularly uttered by all five Spice Girls, the phrase "girl power" was most closely associated with Halliwell and was often accompanied with a V sign.
-In a Christmas 1996 interview with The Spectator magazine, Halliwell controversially spoke of former Prime Minister Margaret Thatcher as being an inspiration for their girl power ideology.
+In a Christmas 1996 interview with The Spectator magazine, Halliwell spoke of former Prime Minister Margaret Thatcher as being an inspiration for their girl power ideology.
 In a 2019 interview with Harper's Bazaar, she said, "For me, if you look it up, it means equalisation between the sexes.
 It means everybody, whether you're a man, woman or something in between.
 Forget about labels, it's about embracing everyone's individuality and giving them the opportunity and gender equality and pushing that forward."